linode/docs/docs/applications/configuration-management/deploy-linodes-using-ansible/index.md

 ## Create a Linode Instance

-You can now begin to create Linode instances using Ansible.
+You can now begin creating Linode instances using Ansible.
 In this section, you will create an Ansible Playbook that can deploy Linodes.

 ### Create your Linode Playbook